Megapreneur/Sales-Management-System/README.md

 # Sales Management System using Spring Boot

-The Invoice and Payment Link is a comprehensive web application developed using Spring Boot, aimed at providing users with a feature-rich platform to efficiently manage and organize their invoice and collect payment.
-This README provides an overview of the system, installation instructions, usage guidelines, API documentation, and details for contributing to the project.
+The Sales Management System is a comprehensive web application developed using Spring Boot, aimed at providing users with a feature-rich platform to efficiently manage and organize their inventory, customer details and sales.
+This README provides an overview of the system, installation instructions and other details about the project.

 ## Table of Contents